 Though Smithereen prides itself on using the least toxic treatments available, it still makes sense to remove pets from the premises, cover cribs, and have pregnant women go elsewhere.

-How to Prepare an Apartment for Pest Control
+Preparing an Apartment for Pest Control

 Dealing with pests in an apartment isn’t all that much different from preparing a home for a treatment.
 But managing cockroaches, bed bugs, mice, and the like in a multi-family dwelling becomes all the more urgent due to a single simple fact: Pests can easily spread from one unit to another.
+For this reason, it may even be beneficial to alert your neighbors of any pest issues or upcoming pest control treatments you have scheduled.
+The heads-up may cause them to be more mindful of their habits and cleanliness.

 As soon as you notice pests in your apartment, contact your landlord and clean your unit thoroughly.
 Ignoring a problem may put you in violation of your lease and in extreme cases, could get you evicted if the situation becomes dire.
 Fortunately, the same holds true for your neighbors.
 If their slovenliness is causing an invasion of pests, alerting your landlord will help get the situation addressed quicker.